 Is it possible?

-Computing power has been doubling roughly every two years for a long time.
+Computing power has been doubling roughly every two years for along time (more on Moore’s Law here).
 Even if this rate was to slow massively, a couple of decades should allow for even hyper-realistic simulations to be created.
 If significant investment and research were put in, limited space simulations seem like they would be achievable.
 This is actually aided slightly by allowing some freedom in the perception of the environment.
 Perhaps, instead of an explicitly coded universe, the simulated environment could just provide a high definition template that then gets filled in by the brain on its own.
 This is already how the brain operates in the real world, so it is feasible that a similar rendering could happen in a simulation.
 Either way, it seems very likely that within a couple of decades, entire-town simulations would be possible, at least in some resolution, capable of supporting thousands of unique users.

 One of the big ideas in San Junipero is the ability to permanently stay in the simulated world.
 This form of mind upload is what makes the episode conceptually intriguing as an alternative to death.
 In-universe, this is done by connecting a small device to the side of the person’s head and letting that device harvest the person’s entire cognitive makeup.
 This device is then stored in a huge server filled with all the digital brains of the other permanent residents.